Xhlorine/SSFM-Optical-Fiber-Solver/README.md

 - Generate waveform in the form of single-channel, WDM, PDM.

-  > Signal generation of WDM and PDM is not tested yet!
+  > Signal generation of PDM is not tested yet!

 - Transmission of single-channel or WDM signal.
 - Coherent demodulation and constellation plot.